nicoandra/serverless-offline-lambda-docker-plugin/README.md

 ````

-7. Try it with `serverless offline start --stage development` or the stage name you normally use
+7. Try it with `serverless offline start --stage development` or the stage name you normally use.

+** Important **
+Serverless-offline requires the command to be `serverless offline start` and not `serverless offline` alone, otherwise the `offline:start:init` and `offline:start:end` lifecycle hooks won't kick in.

 # How does it work?